Mine Rescue Personnel Medicals

 Health assessment for mines rescue personnel must be carried out:

-• Every 2 years for persons up to age 40
+• Every two years for persons up to age 40

 • Every year for persons aged 40 and over.